swiftlang/swift-evolution/proposals/nnnn-isolated-conformances.md

 }
 ```

-As noted in the earlier discussion of data-race safety issues, protecting against values being sent to another isolation domain is insufficient, because passing the *metatype* of the type can also carry the isolated conformances with it.
-Recall the example from earlier:
+Within the implementation, a conformance requirement `T: Q` is considered to be isolated if there is no requirement `T: Sendable`.
+This mirrors the rule on the caller side, and causes the following code to be ill-formed:

 ```swift
 protocol Q {